happyveev/alx-system_engineering--devops/0x01-shell_permissions/README.md

 chmod --reference=olleh hello--copies the mode of the file olleh to the file hello chmod -R +X .--add execute permission to all subdirectories of the current directory for everyone.
 Regular files should not be changed mkdir -m 751 my_dir--create a directory called my_dir with permissions 751 in the working directory.
-User has all read, write and execute permissions, group has read and execute permissions and others have just execute permission
+User has all read, write and execute permissions, group has read and execute permissions and others have just execute permission chgrp school hello--change group owner to school for the file owner